 Ian from Declious Brains also has a very good post where he shares a lot of valid concerns for Gutenberg.
 No matter how you look it, due to the fact that WordPress is pushing all of these new languages and technologies, sites, when upgraded to WordPress 5.0, are simply going to break.
 There is no preventing it.
 Unless every single plugin and theme you’re using has been fully updated, which in most cases it hasn’t, you might be in for a world of hurt when it comes to troubleshooting.

 And who does this impact the most?
 Agencies, freelancers, and developers.
-Which is why the release date for WordPress 5.0 (which we’ll get to further below) really concerns us.
+Which is why this big of an update might have you concerned.

 If all that isn’t enough, ClassicPress has emerged.
 This is a hard fork of WordPress (without Gutenberg) that serves the CMS-based business website market.
 The concern here is are we going to start to fragment?
 Even their team doesn’t know yet how they will handle plugin and theme compatibility yet.
 Either way, this is definitely an interesting project to keep an eye on.